 There are so many different styles of jewelry to try.
 From traditional to trendy, you’re sure to find a look that is both fun to make and pleasurable to wear.

-You can find tutorials on how to create your own jewelry on YouTube or check out a book at your local library to get started.
+You can find tutorials on creating your own jewelry on YouTube or check out a book at your local library to get started.

 My sister taught herself to make mosaic stepping stones out of antique plates.
-I still have them in my garden.
-They are so beautiful!
+I still have mine in my garden, and they make a beautiful statement.

 One garden tour I went on featured the work of a mosaic artist throughout her backyard.
-She had mosaic birdbaths, sculptures, and tables dotted throughout her backyard.
+She had mosaic birdbaths, sculptures, and tables dotted among her plants.
 She let us peek inside her house to see her mosaic fireplace mantle.

 There are even cheese-making kits available.
-Here’s the Ultimate Cheese Making Kit on Amazon that teaches you to make 10 different kinds of cheese.
+Here’s the Ultimate Cheese Making Kit on Amazon that teaches you to make ten different kinds of cheese.

-Some other hygge hobbies you can try are:
+Some other creative hobbies for women you can try are:

 Study of Architecture